jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 | `=` | Separates parameter name from its parameter value in a name-value pair |
 | `&` | Used between parameters when adding multiple parameters |

-But the use of query strings imply some limitations: they have limited length, so they only can be used to pass a limited amount of data; the parameters are visible in the URL, which is concerning in the context of sensitive information; and some special characters have to be encoded, because they are syntactically meaningful in query strings.
+But the use of query strings imply some limitations: they have *limited length*, so they only can be used to pass a limited amount of data; the parameters are *visible* in the URL, which is concerning in the context of sensitive information; and some special characters have to be *encoded*, because they are syntactically meaningful in query strings.

 ## URL Encoding

-A URL only allows the use of certain characters in the ASCII standard table; reserved or unsafe ASCII characters not used for their original semantics in URLs must be encoded.
-Any character that is not a safe alphabetic character, a number, or a reserved character being used needs to be encoded.
+A URL only allows the use of certain characters in the ASCII standard table; reserved or unsafe ASCII characters not used for their original semantics in URLs must be encoded: Any character that is not a safe alphabetic character, a number, or a reserved character being used needs to be encoded.
 Reserved characters are the characters that have a special use and meaning within the URL, for example, `/`, `?`, `&`, or `:`.
 Unsafe characters are those that can be misinterpreted by some systems, like the escape character `%`, empty spaces ` `, `#`, `~`, etc. All characters without equivalent in the standard ASCII table should be encoded too.

 To convert the reserved, unsafe, and non-ASCII characters to a format acceptable to the URL, we must *encode* the characters.
 With encoding we mean the replacement of the characters with a `%` symbol as an escape character and two hexadecimal symbols, a sequence that represents the UTF-8 equivalent of that ASCII character.